Building Assessment Certificates for higher-risk buildings

 How should residents be involved in building safety decisions, and what information should they receive?

-PAPs are required to engage with residents about building safety decisions through a Residents’ Engagement Strategy (RES).
+PAPs must engage with residents about building safety decisions by using a Residents’ Engagement Strategy (RES).

 Information that residents and owners of residential units must receive includes: